MIBFB-COLLAB/MESSAGE-IN-A-BOTTLE/README.md

 ## USAGE
 <!--DESCRIBE WHAT THE USAGE EXPERIENCE IS LIKE/BUILT ON -->

+- A user is able to view the application's home page with a welcome message and press the "Get Stories" button
+- The "Get Stories" button navigates the user to a page that display all Message Cards within 50 miles.
+- This page's display allows a user to see all of these story's  Titles, the time they were created, and the distance the user currently is from the story.
+  - On each card, the user is able to click the "Get Directions" button to get up to date directions to find the story's location.
+  - On each card, the user is able to click the "View Story" button to View the message's full details if they are within 1/4 mile of the message's location.
+    - If the user is out of range of the Message Card, an error will show up telling the user they are not in range       and allowing them to navigate back home or to the previous page of cards.
+- A user is able to navigate back to the home page from any view in the Application

 Mobile Story View Spec              |  Mobile Create Story Spec :----------------------------:|:-------------------------: